SaChiaChe/Paper-Summary/aMMAI/model_compression_and_acceleration_for_deep_neural_networks-the_principles_progress_and_challenges.md

-# Model Compression and Acceleration for Deep Neural Networks
+# Model Compression and Acceleration for Deep Neural Networks: The Principles, Progress, and Challenges

 ## Introduction